GeorgeFourikis/Simplify-JavaScript/README.md

 <p>
 	This is a repository that includes information and simple examples about JavaScript.
-	The folders included are numerated and this numeration points the order according to both the projects and the different topic that is explained.
+	The folders included are numerated and this numeration points the order according to both the project flow and the different topics that are explained.
 </p>

 <h3>What is the point for me to use <i>Simplify JavaScript</i>?</h3>
 <p>
-	The point here is to start step by step understanding and having a solid foundation of the JavaScript Data Types, functions, objects, arrays and everything else needed in order to have good understanding of the language and also to be able to read and write simple and clean code.
+	The point here is to start step by step understanding and having a solid foundation of the JavaScript Data Types, functions, objects, arrays and everything else needed in order to have a good understanding of the language and also to be able to read and write simple and clean code.
 </p>